YehudaRosenberg/arp-spoof-detector/README.md

 # arp-spoof-detector

-A simple python program to detect if you are under Arp Spoof attack
+A python program developed to evolve my coding skills and designed to detect if there is any interface under a Arp Spoof attack and give an alert.